 In my opinion, you can but not as comfortable as swinging with a kettlebell.

 On the other hand, using a dumbbell to swing seems a little awkward movement as the weight is evenly distributed on each side of the handle.
-Believe it or not, I tried using a dumbbell to swing and it was awful as you can think, LOL.
+Believe it or not, I tried using a dumbbell to swing and it was awful as you can think!

 Can kettlebell swings help to burn fat?

-The healthy rule is when you are working out really hard and at the same time having a balanced healthy diet, no matter what type of workouts you are doing, you will burn more calories and may eventually achieving loss weight.
+The golden rule is when you are working out hard and at the same time having a balanced healthy diet, no matter what type of workouts you are doing, you will burn more calories and may eventually achieve a loss of weight.

 So, are you so ready for this workout?
 How many swings or snatches can you do in a day?